cue-lang/cue/doc/install.md

 ### Prerequisites

-Go 1.17 or higher (see below)
+Go 1.18 or higher (see below)

 ### Installing CUE

 <!-- Keep the following in sync with cmd/cue/cmd/testdata/script/install*.txtar -->

-To download and install the `cue` command line tool run
+To download and install the `cue` command line tool, run:

 ```
 go install cuelang.org/go/cmd/cue@latest
 ```

-If the command fails, make sure your version of Go is 1.17 or later.

-And make sure the install directory is in your path.

-To also download the API and documentation, run
+To also download the API and documentation, run:

 ```
 go get cuelang.org/go/cue@latest